-- C1.1 Development which complies with the dwelling type and site area requirements set out in Table 1 and the following provisions. - C1.2 The minimum site area set out in Table 1 is calculated as follows: - i. in the case of a single house, the area of a green title lot or survey-strata lot; - ii. in the case of a grouped dwelling, the area of land occupied by the dwelling itself, together with all other areas whether contiguous or not, designated for the exclusive use of the occupants of that dwelling; or - iii. in the case of multiple dwellings in areas with a coding of less than R30, the total area of the lot divided by the number of dwellings. - C1.3 For the purposes of assessing compliance of a proposed development with the minimum and average site areas set out in Table 1, the following adjustments for the purposes of calculating the minimum and average site area shall apply: - i. in the case of a lot with a corner truncation, up to a maximum of 20m2 of that truncation shall be added to the area of the adjoining lot, survey strata lot or strata lot as the case may be (refer Figure 1a); or - ii. in the case of a rear battleaxe site, the site area is inclusive of the access leg provided that the area of the access leg contributes no more than 20 per cent of the site area as required by Table 1.
+- C1.1 Development which complies with the dwelling type and site area requirements set out in Table 1 and the following provisions. - C1.2 The minimum site area set out in Table 1 is calculated as follows: - i. in the case of a single house, the area of a green title lot or survey strata lot; - ii. in the case of a grouped dwelling, the area of land occupied by the dwelling itself, together with all other areas whether contiguous or not, designated for the exclusive use of the occupants of that dwelling; or - iii. in the case of multiple dwellings in areas with a coding of less than R40, the total area of the lot divided by the number of dwellings. - C1.3 The following adjustments shall apply for the purposes of assessing compliance of a proposed development with the minimum and average site areas of Table 1: - i. in the case of a lot with a corner truncation, up to a maximum of 20m2 of that truncation shall be added to the area of the adjoining lot, survey strata lot or strata lot (refer Figure 1a); or - ii. in the case of a rear battleaxe site, the site area is inclusive of the access leg provided that the area of the access leg contributes no more than 20 per cent of the site area as required by Table 1.
 Where the battleaxe lot (excluding the access leg) adjoins or abuts a right-of-way or reserve for open space, pedestrian access, school site or equivalent, half the width (up to a maximum depth of 2m) may be added to the site area (refer Figure 1b).

-Part 5 - Design elements for all single house(s) and grouped dwellings; and multiple dwellings in areas coded less than R30
+Part 5 - Design elements for all single house(s) and grouped dwellings; and multiple dwellings in areas coded less than R40